 What the Fawkes?
 November 5th is Guy Fawkes Day— a jolly good holiday for British folk where fireworks are set off & Union Jacks are waved.
 But why?
 And who the hell is Guy Fawkes??
 If these are questions which have troubled you every time November 5th rolls around, & caused you sleepless nights of… Continue reading What the Fawkes?

 What does this silhouette say to a modern viewer?
-Does it remind you of Carnival of Venice masks, or the mysterious character from V for Vendetta?
-Maybe you are reminded of the goggle-donning steam punk, or perhaps it just resembles any vague nightmare—a bird-like monster clad in a broad-brimmed hat.
+Does it remind you of Carnival of Venice masks or the mysterious character from V for Vendetta?
+Maybe you are reminded of the goggle-donning steampunk, or perhaps it just resembles any vague nightmare—a bird-like monster clad in a broad-brimmed hat.
 Whatever the association, this particular costume… Continue reading Medicine in the Age of Miasma

 After the dust of WWII had settled, Congolese soldiers brought Parisian fashions back to the Congo.
 This is a great example of the cultural exchange which occurs during wartime.
-As deplorable and devastating as war is, it does act as a vehicle for ideas, food and….fashion!
-It’s interesting to see how the poverty stricken regions of… Continue reading La Sapeurs: Dandies of the Congo
+As deplorable and devastating as war is, it does act as a vehicle for ideas, food, and….fashion!
+It’s interesting to see how the poverty-stricken regions of the… Continue reading La Sapeurs: Dandies of the Congo

 I confess that I adore bold people. (with the exception of people who get too bold on the Jersey Turnpike) I get a tingling sensation down to the end of my toes anytime I read about people pursuing what they believe in, and that feeling becomes inflamed when the pursuit is “against all odds.”
 Maybe… Continue reading Charles Lindbergh: Fixed in Firmament

 Colette…Fantasy into flesh On January 28th, 1873 Sidonie-Gabrielle Colette was born.
-Who would have imagined that in twenty years time she would start a revolution with her bare breast, provoke the minds of Europe with her pen and wake up the conscience of society with a kiss?
+Who would have imagined that in twenty years’ time, she would start a revolution with her bare breast, provoke the minds of Europe with her pen and wake up the conscience of society with a kiss?
 Colette was a writer, a dancer, a stage… Continue reading Colette…Fantasy dissolves into flesh